brandonbraun653/Ichnaea/hw/ver3/InterconnnectDesign.md

 - RS485 Bus 1 is the primary interface
 - RS485 Bus 2 is the backup for many nodes
 - Each node in the system should have selectable pin headers for which bus it's connected to
+- Resiliant to accidental cross-over cable usage.
+RS485 channels become swapped, which will likely break communication, but the power wires stay the same.
+This should prevent magic smoke release.

 ## Resolving System Addressing
 - Ask Grok.
 Had some interesting things to say about random response times and resolve collisions